 Prior to the site visit, examine the recipient's policies and procedures to determine if the recipient describes the use of options.
 Prior to the site visit, request a list of options that the recipient exercised during the review period; this includes options for additional property or equipment, or options extending the term of a contract.
 During the site visit, examine selected contract files, in accordance with records sampling procedures, for contracts that included options.
 Determine if the recipient documented that the inclusion of options in the solicitation represented its foreseeable need.
 If the documentation does not appear to be sufficient, provide this information to the FTA regional office for their further review and action.
-If options in the contract have been assigned to other recipients through a "piggybacking" process, the recipient should have documentation of why the quantities were no longer needed.
+If options in the contract have been assigned to other recipients through a "piggybacking" process, the recipient should have documentation to support that the quantity of options it initially acquired was within its foreseeable needs at the time.